digitalinnovationone/dio-lab-open-source/renanpinheiroo.md

 Hello World !

-My name is Renan Almeida, I'm studying computer programming at Georgian College and I completed the Java bootcamp from Santander.
+My name is Renan Almeida, I'm studying computer programming at Georgian College and the Java bootcamp from Santander.
 My first "Hello World" was in 2023, when I decided to switch to the technology field.
 Since then, I've been continuously developing myself.

 <h3 align="left">